ThomasIdgeo/OpenStreetMap_QML-Style/README.md

 The current version is still far from beeing finished, but will be updated regulary.

+Note: This project has been merged from https://github.com/MrXsquared/OSM-Geofabrik_Universal-QML-Style

 # What it is
 This is a style set for QGIS in .qml format for osm extracts in shapefile format from http://download.geofabrik.de/.